Pabloo22/tabular_rl/README.md

 # tabular_rl
 This repository aims to contain implementations of the main tabular methods in Reinforcement Learning.
-The goal is to provide a framework that allows to easily compare different methods and to easily implement new ones.
+The goal is to provide a framework that allows to easily compare and implement new methods.

 ## Overview
 The current methods implemented are: